 However, we've decided to keep the original published results in the review, since the difference is minimal.
 The color dE is a bit better, but the mapping is still off, as you can see here.
 There's also the possibility that the difference is due to the panel aging a bit and having been used since we first tested it, or even the recently released firmware update.
 Because the difference is negligible, we recommend keeping Peak Brightness on, since prioritizing a brighter image will result in a more enjoyable viewing experience.
 We wanted to highlight this issue, though, since it's something that may potentially be fixed in the future, for users who want to enjoy both a brighter image and accurate colors out-of-the-box.

 Surprisingly, the LG C1 has bad out-of-the-box color accuracy, although this can vary between units, and we may have just received a bad panel.
 We double-checked our testing equipment and tried adjusting certain settings to rule out interference, but it's just that bad.
 The white balance is very off, as are most colors, and the color temperature is colder than our target, giving the image a blue tint.
 Gamma is okay, but some brighter scenes are too bright and darker scenes too dim.
+If you want an OLED with better accuracy out of the box, check out the Sony A80J OLED.

 After calibration, the accuracy is fantastic and much improved.
 Remaining inaccuracies shouldn't be noticeable with the naked eye, and both the color temperature and gamma are almost perfect.